EquirozVasco/store-backend/README.md

 This repository contains the backend of a store.
 It is developed with MVC, using the following technologies:

--NodeJS with express
+- NodeJS with express
--Typescript
+- Typescript
--Postgres
+- Postgres
--typeORM
+- typeORM
--JWT for authentications
+- JWT for authentications

 It contains three entities:

--Product
+- Product
--ProductPurchase
+- ProductPurchase
--User
+- User

 CRUD's are developed for the three entities, and the routes are protected through JWT.